Toufool/AutoSplit/README.md

   <img src="https://raw.githubusercontent.com/Toufool/Auto-Split/master/mask_example_image.PNG" />
 </p>

+### Reset image
+You can have one (and only one) image with the keyword `reset` in its name.
+AutoSplit will press the reset button when it finds this image.
+This image will only be used for resets and it will not be tied to any split.
+You can set a probability and the image can be masked, for example: `Reset_(0.95)_{m}.png`.

 ### Timer Global Hotkeys
 - Click "Set Hotkey" on each hotkey to set the hotkeys to AutoSplit.
 Start / Split hotkey must be the same as the one used in your preferred timer program in order for the splitting to work properly.
 - Make sure that Global Hotkeys are enabled in your speedrun timer.